ARUCC-MyCreds-National-Network/en-CA/README.md

 ## About this project
 The project enables a secure digital wallet (i.e. MyCreds) where graduates can view and share their official, verified educational credentials anytime, and from anywhere.
-There are various government bodies, partners and stakeholders are involved in brining this idea to life and making the MyCreds an innovative platform to deliver value in the Canadian educational sector.
+There are various government bodies, partners and stakeholders involved in bringing this idea to life and making the MyCreds an innovative platform to deliver value in the Canadian educational sector.

 #### ARUCC:
 ARUCC (Association of Registrars of the Universities and Colleges of Canada) which is a national body of registrars and enrollments services professionals of recognized colleges and universities.
 The association is the owner of the MyCreds, a platform which offers a document exchange and credential wallet for students and graduates.
 This initiative is being collaboration i